ibm-cloud-docs/containers/ts-storage/ts-storage-debug.md

    3. If a more recent version is available, install this version.
 For instructions, see [Updating Portworx in your cluster](/docs/containers?topic=containers-portworx#update_portworx).

-## OpenShift Container Storage
+## OpenShift Data Foundation
 {: #ts-ocs-debug}

-Describe your OCS resources and review the command outputs for any error messages.
+Describe your ODF resources and review the command outputs for any error messages.
 {: shortdesc}

-1. List the name of your OCS cluster.
+1. List the name of your ODF cluster.
     ```sh
     kubectl get ocscluster
     ```